Benešov District: Geography

 A rugged and hilly landscape is typical for the district.
 The territory extends into three geomorphological mesoregions: Benešov Uplands (north), Vlašim Uplands (south) and Křemešník Highlands (smaller part in the east).
-The highest point of the district is the hill Mezivrata in Neustupov with an elevation of 713 m, the lowest point is the Štěchovice Reservoir in Krňany at 220 m.
+The highest point of the district is the Mezivrata hill in Neustupov with an elevation of 713 m, the lowest point is the Štěchovice Reservoir in Krňany at 220 m.

 The area is rich in watercourses and ponds.
 The most important river is the Sázava, which forms the north and northeast boundary of the district before crossing it on the northwest.
 Other important rivers of the district area its tributaries Blanice and Želivka.
 Slapy and Štěchovice reservoirs, built on the Vltava River, form the western boundary of the district.
 The largest body of water is Švihov Reservoir, built on the Želivka.
-It is one of the largest reservoirs in the country.
+It is the fourth largest reservoir in the country.

+From the total district area of 1474.9 km2, agricultural land occupies 903.0 km2, forests occupy 414.5 km2, and water area occupies 33.6 km2.
+Forests cover 28.1% of the district's area.

 Blaník is the only protected landscape area in the district, covering the surrounding area of the eponymous mountain.